Kupo217/FinalProject/README.md

 # FinalProject
-This a mobile app project for the first Exam.(BTU)
+This is a mobile app project for the first Exam.(BTU)